 We examine shifts in the importance and connotation of focal economics concepts over the second half of the 20th century.
 Our study relies on quantitative text and sentiment analyses of the 19 editions of Paul A. Samuelson’s textbook Economics.
 Its longivity and its global commercial success have made it a valuable source for detecting long-term developments of mainstream economic knowledge.
 Our paper complements existing qualitative and cross-sectional quantitative studies on Economics with a time series perspective.
 We can generally confirm findings from earlier qualitative research but give them a quantifiable and thus more precise meaning.

-- The Reign of the Great Banks: Banking Concentration and Firm Performance in Imperial Germany (w/ David Heller)
+- The Reign of the Great Banks: Financial Development and Firms' Real Economic Activity in Imperial Germany (w/ David Heller)

 - Is the Linear Model of Innovation Actually Dead?
 A 'Topic-Sentiment Analysis' of Policy Documents (w/ Leo Leitzinger and Thanos Fragkandreas)